nrz/ylikuutio/README.md

 * command to read console command input from file
 * command to record gameplay
 * command to play recorded gameplay
-* running some Linux command line commands in console, with Toybox
-* option to disassemble some Ylikuutio code (`Entity` objects) using NDISASM
 * copy-paste in console (Shift-Ins for paste)
 * console reference manual (`man` command)
 * rendering to texture (for mirrors and displays)